-Common questions answered by Laser Spine Institute’s team for patients visiting our Scottsdale surgery center
+Answers to common questions asked by patients visiting our Scottsdale surgery center

-Laser Spine Institute’s streamlined patient experience is specially developed to be centered on patient needs.
-Our goal is to answer any and all questions our patients may have, which is why we have compiled some of our most frequently asked questions below.
+Laser Spine Institute’s streamlined patient experience is specially designed to be centered on patient needs.
+One of our goals is to answer any questions our patients may have, which is why we have compiled some of our most frequently asked questions below.

-The best way for us to determine a patient’s candidacy is for our staff to review the most recent copy of your MRI or CT scan.
-This can be done by phone or during a live consultation at one of our regional facilities.
+The best way for us to determine if a patient is a potential candidate is for our staff to review a copy of your MRI or CT scan.
+This can be done by phone or during an in-person consultation at one of our regional facilities.
 If it is determined that you are a potential candidate for one of our procedures, our Care Management Team can help you with scheduling and any required medical screening.

 Our procedures are performed in our outpatient ambulatory surgery centers.
-Because a large portion of our patients have to travel out of town to visit us, we have developed a streamlined patient experience.
-Our goal is to assist each patient in the most effective and efficient way possible.
-For more information regarding your specific experience, contact one of our Spine Care Consultants today.
+Because a large portion of our patients travel from out of town to visit us, we have developed a streamlined experience.
+For more information regarding your specific experience, contact our team today.

-Nearly 83 percent of our patients receiving minimally invasive decompression surgery report being back to work within three months of surgery.
+81 percent of our patients receiving minimally invasive decompression surgery report being back to work within three months of undergoing a procedure.
 Dependent upon your position, this time may be shorter or longer.
 General restrictions are given after surgery regarding lifting and moderate exercise.

 Yes, all patients must be accompanied by an able-minded Care Partner who is at least 18 years of age or older for the 24 hours after surgery.